Helmut Anheier

 Helmut K. Anheier (born January 4, 1954) is a German-American academic.
-He is professor of sociology and past president of the Hertie School in Berlin.
+He is professor of sociology and past president of the Hertie School in Berlin, and Adjunct Professor at the UCLA Luskin School of Public Affairs.
 Until September 2019 he held a chair at the Max Weber Institute of Sociology, Heidelberg University, where he was also the Academic Director of the Center for Social Investment and Innovation.
-His research interests include civil society, social innovation, organizational theory, governance and policy research, social science methodology, including indicator models.
+His research interests include governance and policy research, civil society, culture, and organizational theory.

-Anheier studied sociology and economics at the University of Trier in Germany (1976–80) and obtained a MA, MPhil and PhD at Yale (1981, 1982, 1986).
+Anheier studied sociology and economics at the University of Trier in Germany (1976–80) and obtained a MA, MPhil and PhD at Yale's Department of Sociology (1981, 1982, 1986).
 At Yale University, he studied under Juan Linz, Paul DiMaggio, Walter Powell, Scott Boorman and Charles Perrow focusing on comparative sociology, social network analysis and organizational sociology.
-While being a research assistant at Yale's Program on Nonprofit Organizations, he wrote his dissertation on comparative institutional development in West Africa, which involved fieldwork in Nigeria, Senegal and Togo (1983-4), and constitutes one of the first applications of comparative blockmodel analysis.
-While in Africa, he also conducted research on informal sector economies, business innovation, land entrepreneurship in urban areas in Nigeria and Ghana as part of a project at the University of Cologne (1985).